sockduct/HealthPredictor/README.md

 ### Test Web App

+* Open a new tab running the webapp:
+  * <a href="http://localhost:3000" target="_blank" rel="noopener noreferrer">
+    Open Local Web App in New Tab</a>
+  * Note:  The first time you open the web app and the first time you run each operation, it can take up to a minute for the app to "compile" and run...

 * Patient with CKD (Patient ID - 249 from data/chronickidneydisease-uci-400x25.csv)
   * specific_gravity: 1.01
   * albumin: 4